noahehall/multicloud/providers/aws/services/database/neptune.md

   - query complexity
   - query performance requirements
   - etc

-- testing query performance:
-  - optimal concurrency for writing or querying data is twice the number of vCPUs:
+##### right sizing

+- based on your CPU and memory requirements
+- the number of vCPUs on an instance determines the number of query threads that handle incoming queries
+  - Each Neptune DB instance has a number of query threads equal to 2 x number of vCPUs on that instance
-    - e.g. db.r5.large instance has TWO vCPUs -> FOUR processes writing data in parallel to test load times
+    - e.g. db.r5.large, has TWO vCPUs -> 4 processes writing data in parallel
+    - e.g. r5.4xlarge, has 16 vCPUs, has 32 query threads, and can therefore process 32 queries concurrently.
+  - subsequent queries that arrive while all query threads are occupied are put into a server-side queue,
+    - processed in a FIFO manner as query threads become available.
+    - server-side queue can hold approximately 8000 pending requests
+- The amount of memory on an instance determines the size of the buffer cache

 ### Notebooks